NicoStoll/SoftwareArchitecture/Lectures/Design Patterns/Behavioral Patterns/Observer.md

 #pattern #behavioralPattern

-The Observer pattern is a behavioral pattern, where an object, know
+The Observer pattern is a behavioral pattern, where the subject maintains a list of its dependents, known as observers.
+The observers are notified of any state changes, usually by calling one of their methods.

 ![[ObserverPattern.png]]